ldpercy/year-clock/task/readme.md

-Todo
+Task
 ====

-Small job reminders to wrap into other tasks.

 Todo
 ----

+Job reminders to wrap into other tasks.

 * Start looking into tools like linters
 * Add license